ansys/pyprimemesh/doc/source/user_guide/automesh.rst

    )

-This code prints the automesh parameters so that you can review them:
+This code prints the automatic mesh parameters so that you can review them:

 .. code:: python